Sakshamrzt/CSC591-final/README.md

 - This will generate the optimized.pth file which can be used further for testing.

 ## Testing the output
--  If you have generated the new models after using the steps listed in training then you can replace use : **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "optimized.pth"**
+-  If you have generated the new models after using the steps listed in training then you can use : **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "optimized.pth"**
-- This also generates the optimized.onnx file which can be directly used to run on xgen and speed can be measured there.
+- This training alsogenerates the optimized.onnx file which can be directly used to run on xgen and speed can be measured there.

 ## Testing for different scales
 - The code is currently configured for 3x upscaling